LCTT/TranslateProject/sources/tech/20170630 LinchPin A simplified cloud orchestration tool using Ansible.md

-LinchPin: A simplified cloud orchestration tool using Ansible
+Translating by qhwdw LinchPin: A simplified cloud orchestration tool using Ansible
 ============================================================

 ### Launched in late 2016, LinchPin now has a Python API and a growing community.